cvyl/fr-department-lookup/README.md

 # French Department Code Lookup Web App

-This is a simple web application that allows you to look up French department names by their respective 2- or 3-digit codes.
+This is a simple web application that allows you to look up French department names by their respective 2-digit codes.
 It uses jQuery for frontend interaction and JavaScript to perform the department code lookup.

 ## How to Use
 ### Click [here](https://dev.lgbt.sh/fr-department-lookup) for an online demo!